xaviermerino/ECE4551-Computer-Architecture/Extra-Readings/Pipelining-1/README.md

 6           | ADDS | **Empty**  | **Empty** | BNE | SUBS
 7           | SUBS | ADDS  | **Empty** | **Empty** | BNE

 The pipeline flushes and not being able to predict if the branch will be taken or not will increase the CPI.
 The key, therefore, lies in reducing branch instructions as much as possible and increasing the odds of predicting whether a branch is taken or not.
 As you would expect, this is called **branch prediction** and helps avoid pipeline flushes.
-Remember that our simple processor pipeline has five-stages, other processors such as the Intel Pentium 4 use very deep pipelines with more than 80 stages.
+Remember that our simple processor pipeline has five-stages, other processors, such as the Intel Pentium 4, have 20 stages.
 In that case, the penalty for a wrong prediction increases tremendously.

 ##### Data Dependencies
 There are more cases in which a pipeline can stall.
 In this section we will look at how data can cause this.